Load data from Exasol

 Source Database: EXPORT INTO EXA or EXPORT INTO JDBC

-EXA Interface
+EXA interface

 Prerequisites

-• The port range from 20000 to 21000 must be opened in the database defined in the IMPORT or EXPORT statement (or in the CONNECTION used in these statements).
+• The port range from 20000 to 21000 must be opened in the database defined in the IMPORT or EXPORT statement, or in the CONNECTION used in these statements.

-• The internal and external IP addresses of the database defined in the IMPORT or EXPORT statement (or in the CONNECTION used in these statements) must have a uniform distance between all active nodes.
-For example, a database with the IP Address 192.168.56.101, 192.168.56.102, 192.168.56.103 fulfills this requirement because the distance between nodes is 1.
-A database with an IP Address 192.168.56.101, 192.168.56.105, 192.168.56.106 does not fulfill this requirement because the distance between nodes is not uniform (in this case, it is 4 and 1, respectively)
+For example, a database with the IP addresses 192.168.56.101, 192.168.56.102, 192.168.56.103 fulfills this requirement because the distance between nodes is 1.
+A database with the IP addresses 192.168.56.101, 192.168.56.105, 192.168.56.106 does not fulfill this requirement, because the distance between nodes is not uniform (in this case, it is 4 and 1, respectively).

-Load Data using EXA Interface
+Load data using the EXA interface

 CREATE OR REPLACE CONNECTION EXASOL_CONNECTION